NathanPERIER/nagato-manga/doc/api-doc.md

 	 - `year`: the full year (e.g. 2021)\*
  - `rating`: one of `safe`, `suggestive`, `erotica` or `pornographic`\*
  - `status`: one of `completed`, `ongoing`, `hiatus`, `cancelled`\*
+ - `favourite`: boolean indicating if the manga is a favourite (if requested)

 \* may be `null` if unknown